Sparkle (2012 film): Plot

-In Detroit, Michigan in 1968, the three Anderson sisters—19-year-old Sparkle, middle sister Delores aka Dee, and eldest Tammy aka "Sister"—are approached by aspiring record label executive Stix to form a music group after he sees Sister perform a song that Sparkle wrote at a nightclub.
-The girls are raised by their mother Emma, who disapproves of her daughters singing outside of church.
+In 1968 Detroit, aspiring record label executive Stix approaches the Anderson sisters – eldest Tammy aka "Sister", middle child Delores aka "Dee", and Sparkle, the youngest – to form a girl group after he sees Sister perform a song that Sparkle wrote at a nightclub.
+The girls are raised by their mother Emma, who disapproves of them singing outside of church.

-Dee agrees to join the girl group, reasoning she will perform until she has earned enough money to pay for medical school.
-Though Sister is initially undecided, Sparkle convinces her that if the group wins a local talent show, she could use the prize money to finally move out of Emma's home.
+Dee agrees to join the group, reasoning she will perform until she has earned enough money to pay for medical school.
+Though Sister is initially undecided, Sparkle convinces her that if they win a local talent show, she could use the prize money to finally move out of Emma's home.
 Stix becomes romantically involved with Sparkle, and his cousin Levi also becomes involved with Sister.

-With Stix as their manager, the three sisters enter the talent competition and wow the crowd with their performance of "Hooked on Your Love".
+With Stix as their manager, the girls enter the talent show and wow the crowd with their performance of a song.
 The sisters become a popular act and are invited to perform at clubs throughout Detroit.
-Sister gains the attention of stand-up comedian Satin Struthers, whom Sister dumps Levi for.
+Sister gains the attention of comedian Satin Struthers, for whom she dumps Levi.

 When a newly engaged Sister brings Satin over for a family dinner, an argument erupts after Satin makes insulting remarks and Emma makes her dislike for him known to everyone at the table.
-In response, Sister lashes out at Emma, criticizing her for having her as a teen, which left Sister to raise her younger siblings as Emma was out drinking and trying to pursue a music career.
+In response, Sister lashes out at Emma, criticizing her for having her as a teen, which left Sister to raise her sisters as Emma was out drinking and trying to pursue a music career.
 Sister leaves with Satin and Emma banishes her from returning home.

-As the girls' fame continues to rise, Sister's relationship with Satin becomes physically abusive and she spirals into drug abuse.
+As the girls' fame continues to rise, Sister's relationship with Satin becomes physically abusive, to the point that she spirals into drug abuse.
 This becomes apparent to Dee and Sparkle when, in preparation to open for Aretha Franklin on a television show, Sister walks into the dressing room with a black eye and bruises.
-Sparkle, Sister and Dee manage to perform "Something He Can Feel".
+The girls manage to perform a song.
 Emma catches a glimpse of their performance on television but is resentful that her daughters have gone against her wishes to pursue singing.

-Stix introduces the girls to Larry Robinson, a Columbia Records executive who offers to sign them as a group.
+Stix introduces the girls to Columbia Records executive Larry Robinson, who offers to sign them as a group.
 Dee and Sparkle try to get Sister to leave Satin and come back home with them, but are unsuccessful.
 At home, Sparkle's relationship with Emma becomes increasingly strained as she is pressured into abandoning her love of singing.